 Reason 3: To Reduce Estate Taxes The desire to reduce taxes is sometimes the overriding motivation for creating trusts, while in other cases, different considerations take precedence.
 But even then, once the nontax aspects of the trust are addressed, it will also be designed in the most tax-advantageous way possible that is consistent with your goals.
 The bottom line is that trusts can be used to exclude some assets or post contribution appreciation or income from your taxable estate.
 You can also obtain tax benefits during your lifetime by creating a trust that will fulfill your charitable donation objectives at your death but that provides you with income until then.

 Reason 4: To Protect Assets From Creditors and Others Many parents worry about their wealth passing to a daughter-or son-in-law in the event of a divorce.
 While well-drafted prenuptial agreements can help prevent that, trusts can be structured to provide additional protection for divorced children and grandchildren.
-Trusts can also help beneficiaries with disabilities, especially if they incur substantial healthcare costs, and can be used to help shield assets of people whose work puts them at higher risk of litigation—doctors or real estate professionals, for instancetrust4
+Trusts can also help beneficiaries with disabilities, especially if they incur substantial healthcare costs, and can be used to help shield assets of people whose work puts them at higher risk of litigation—doctors or real estate professionals, for instance

 Reason 5: To Provide Ongoing Financial Management If you decide you no longer want the burden of managing your financial assets, or if you suddenly become unable to manage them effectively yourself, perhaps as a result of an accident or illness, a trustee can assume the management and investment responsibilities, often with no significant disruptions.